hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 The present specification defines additional names for this namespace, which we call *application-extension identifiers*.
 For the quoted string, the same rules apply as for byte strings.
-In particular, the escaping rules of JSON strings are applied equivalently for application-oriented extensions, e.g., within the quoted string `\\` stands for a single backslash and `\'` stands for a single quote.
+In particular, the escaping rules that were adapted from JSON strings are applied equivalently for application-oriented extensions, e.g., within the quoted string `\\` stands for a single backslash and `\'` stands for a single quote.